mlip-cmu/mlip-cmu.github.io/README.md

 # Machine Learning in Production @ CMU

-Find resources related to teaching and research on how to build, deploy, assure, and maintain software products with machine-learned models.
-These cover the entire lifecycle from a prototype ML model to an entire system deployed in production, not just models or notebooks.
-Covers also the **responsible ML engineering** of such systems (safety, security, fairness, transparency) and **MLOps**.*
+Find resources related to teaching and research on how to build, deploy, assure, and maintain **software products with machine-learned models**.
+For example, how to integrate a voice-to-text model and an LLM into a video conferencing product to create automated meeting summaries.
+We cover the entire lifecycle from a prototype ML model to an entire product deployed in the real world, not just models or notebooks.
+Covers also the **responsible ML engineering** of such systems (safety, security, fairness, transparency) and **MLOps**.

 All materials (book, slides, assignments, bibliography) are released under creative commons licenses.
 We hope that this fosters teaching and research on these topics.